devarabad/java-8-features/README.md

 <br><br>

-## Default Method and Static Method in Interfaces
+## Default and Static Method in Interfaces

 ### Default Method
   - Allows to add new methods that are automatically available in the implementations, thus there is no need to modify the implementing class